18F/join.tts.gsa.gov/positions/_TEMPLATE.md

 # a full name rather than an acronym.
 For example:
 #   - U.S. Digital Corps, not USDC
 #   - Presidential Innovation Fellows, not PIF
+# The exception to this is a TTS role, for which you can just say TTS.
 #
 # NOTE: Be sure to leave the "title: " part at the beginning!
 These line
 # headings are how the site builder knows what the data is.
 For the rest of the